 Interested in a career in non-profit management, community organizing, social work or working with older adults?
 DOROT is proud of its long and successful track record in inspiring students to pursue careers in the helping professions.

-Presently, DOROT is operating in a remote work environment.
-For the academic term, it is possible that we will have returned to work either completely in-person or in a hybrid model.
-In the event we are working partially or completely in-person, some assignments will take place either in the homes of seniors or onsite at DOROT.
-Additional information about these changes will be provided with as much advance notice as possible.
-Each intern will be assigned an older adult for the duration of this or her internship for either a weekly friendly phone call or visit.
+DOROT is seeking college interns who can work in-person, on a hybrid model or remotely, depending on the department they are assigned to and their responsibilities.
+For those students whose internships are either hybrid or in-person, some or all of their assignments may take place either in the homes of seniors or onsite at DOROT.
+Each intern will be assigned an older adult for the duration of their internship for either a weekly friendly phone call, Zoom or visit.

 Read about our Spring and Fall College Internships.